apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 ### Allowing fields at root

 Type definitions also support specifying additional "serializers", the workers which provide alternate syntaxes.
-One common one is the `explicit-field` serializer, allowing fields at the root of an instance definition.
+One common one is the `top-level-field` serializer, allowing fields at the root of an instance definition.
 With this type defined:

 - id: ez-square
   type: square
   serialization:
-  - type: explicit-field
+  - type: top-level-field
     field-name: color

 You could skip the `fields` item altogether and write: